shimaore/wandering-country/index.coffee.md

 Trigger errors

         unless number_domain? or domain? or numbers.length > 0 or endpoints.length > 0
-          return new Promise.reject "No data for domain #{name}"
+          return new Promise.reject new Error "No data for domain #{name}"

 Send the result